arago/ActionHandlers/ssh_based_actions/README.md

 ### Assumption

-* the server running AutoPilot engine can directly connect to SSHd on all target servers (for target user 'root' this includes that remote loging for 'root' is allowed)
+* the server running AutoPilot engine can directly connect to SSHd on all target servers (for target user 'root' this includes that remote login for 'root' is allowed)
-* the target servers are Linux servers (just for the sake of our sample configuration, can be easily extened to any UNIX)
+* the target servers are Linux servers (just for the sake of our sample configuration, can be easily extended to any UNIX)
 * the SSHd on target servers is configured with `UseDNS no` or DNS reverse lookup is working properly (to prevent long timeouts during ssh login)

 ### Preparation

 We have to make sure that AutoPilot Engine can _ssh_ to any target server as any users we want to run actions on the target.
-For the case of simplicity we assume that the target user will alway be root.
+For the case of simplicity we assume that the target user will always be root.

 This can be achieved like this:
 * create pass-phrase free SSH key pair for AutoPilot engine.
 Log into AutoPilot engine server (as 'root') and do: